praclet/ctf_osint/challenges/level03/geoguessr/geoguessr.md

 With the recent info you provided we found out there was a video/photo hidden in one of the email you parsed earlier
 Something seems to have been happening in this place.
 First things first, we need you to find out where is the video taken.
+If that can help you (it won't), yes, it's located in France

 To solve this challenge, submit the flag as follows: APT{sha256(town_where_the_video_is_taken)}
 For exemple if "Saint-Jean-de-Luz" is the town the video has been taken in: